 All of these are calculated via the service member’s Leave and Earnings Statement, which the court will then use to determine the acceptable amount of child support that can be awarded.
 New Jersey courts have a broad definition for “gross income” which means that every dollar on the LES could be considered for child support and alimony, regardless if it is reported to the IRS or if it is considered a non-taxable payment.

 Also, child support laws will be mixed between military laws and the laws of the state of New Jersey.
 Because each branch of the military has its own laws regarding child support payments and how they will treat that service member if they fail to pay their obligated child support payments, it is best you speak with a divorce attorney in New Jersey.

 Divorcing a Service Member in New Jersey?
 Call Romanowski Law Offices Today

 We understand how complex military divorces can be and we are here to help you understand your rights.
-Call us for a free consultation at 732-603-8585 or fill out an online contact form with your questions.
+Call us for an expert consultation at 732-603-8585 or fill out an online contact form with your questions.